 - PHP version syntax checking, we check code for syntax issues from PHP 5.6 and later

 - A set of our own pick and chose PHPCS rules put together using Edorians PHPCS config generator.
 We use this to enforce some rules that are not caught via other rule sets, including leaving TODO for FIXME comments in code, multiple statements per line, inline control structures etc.

 We’ve already mentioned Codeception and Chrome driver above.
 We’re considering moving our unit and functional tests into the Codeception structure, right now we only use it for acceptance tests.
 But that’s an exercise for a seriously rainy day.

 Finally, we use Robo to run a lot of actions from the command line.
-We have a simple built / publishing system implemented in robo as well as the more ambition Carson that you will read about next.
+We have a simple built / publishing system implemented in robo as well as the more ambitious Carson that you will read about next.
 Robo is ideal for running small tasks like “bump the version number in the source”, “build an installable zip”, “send the resulting zip to the web server etc”.
-All of our WordPress are using the exact same base Robo configuration and scripts so bumping a version number, building and publishing always works the same.
+All of our WordPress plugins are using the exact same base Robo configuration and scripts so bumping a version number, building and publishing always works the same.

 Vagrant and Ansible